snoozesoftware/snooze-documentation/source/administrator-snoozenode/deployment/grid5000capistrano.rst

 Have a correct ruby environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This deployment assumes that ruby >= 1.9.3 and require bundler gem.
+This deployment assumes that ruby >= 1.9.3 and requires bundler gem.

 Install bundler